ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

 Through this data testing we motivate the first differencing completed in `Step 5` of **Constructing Regression Ready Dataset**

 `3_unit_root_test_and_plot.do` takes the regression ready dataset created in [2_construct_regression_ready_data.do](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/2_construct_regression_ready_data.do), and tests for the existence of unit roots in the load_pc variable.
-* The code implements the tests described in Section A.5.2 of the paper.
+* The code implements the tests described in Section Appendix A.1 of the paper.
-* The figures outputted are those in the paper as Figure A.4
+* The figures outputted are those in the paper as Appendix Figure A.1

+`4_plot_ITA_other_energy_regimes_timeseries.R` takes the regression ready dataset created in [2_construct_regression_ready_data.do](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/2_construct_regression_ready_data.do), and plots a simple visualisation of the time series for ITALY Other fuels.
+* The figure outputted is in the paper as Appendix Figure A.2

 ### Code Inputs:
 * `energy-code-release/data/GMFD_TINV_clim_regsort.dta`